 Getting to Dubrovnik by Bus and Ferry from Europe

-There is an international bus service from Trieste in Italy, which takes about 12 hours, and is run by Autotrans.
+There is an international bus service from Trieste in Italy, which takes about 12 hours, and is run by Arriva.
 There are also bus services to Dubrovnik from neighbouring Bosnia & Hercegovina and Montenegro – see more details on the Dubrovnik Bus Station website.